therabona/therabona-middleman/source/articles/2014-08-19-of-lebanovskyi-and-kyiv.html.markdown

 ---
-title: Of Lebanovskyi and Kyiv
+title: Of Lobanovskyi and Kyiv
 date: 2014-08-19 01:41 UTC
 category: Secret Footballer
 thumb: lobanovskyi.jpeg
 tags:
 ---

-> “With a little work, you can break down Valeri Lobanovsky's background and find the answers that explain why he was one of the greatest footballing minds ever.
+> “With a little work, you can break down Valeriy Lobanovskyi's background and find the answers that explain why he was one of the greatest footballing minds ever.
 He was a naturally gifted footballer, albeit very much an individualist and that, ultimately, taught him the value of the collective.”
-> <footer><cite>Gabriele Marcotti, 2013</cite></footer>
+> <footer><cite>Gabriele Marcotti</cite></footer>

 In short, the achievements of the collective was the ultimate yardstick by which the great Valeriy Lobanovskyi measured his career.
 The legendary Ukrainian manager is synonymous with Dynamo Kyiv, the team he managed for most of his career and where he achieved his greatest successes in management.
 Two Cup Winners’ Cups and a UEFA Super Cup is no mean feat, especially with clubs taking the former (now defunct) competition very seriously in those days.
 Aside from his role in transforming Dynamo Kyiv into one of the most feared and technically proficient sides on the continent, Lobanovskyi’s role in marrying sport and science had a huge impact on the modern game, with many of today’s philosophies borne directly from his innovative methodologies.